Saber-toothed predator: Predatory behavior

+Diagram of Megantereon performing a killing "canine shear bite" on the throat (orientated bottom up) of a prey animal, penetrating the esophagus and major blood vessels.
+Artwork by Mauricio Anton.

 A disputing view of the cat's hunting technique and ability is presented by C. K. Brain in The Hunters or the Hunted?, in which he attributes the cat's prey-killing abilities to its large neck muscles rather than its jaws.
 Large cats use both the upper and lower jaw to bite down and bring down the prey.
 The strong bite of the jaw is accredited to the strong temporalis muscle that attach from the skull to the coronoid process of the jaw.
 The larger the coronoid process, the larger the muscle that attaches there, so the stronger the bite.
 As C.K.
 Brain points out, the saber-toothed cats had a greatly reduced coronoid process and therefore a disadvantageously weak bite.
 The cat did, however, have an enlarged mastoid process, a muscle attachment at the base of the skull, which attaches to neck muscles.
 According to C.K.
 Brain, the saber-tooth would use a "downward thrust of the head, powered by the neck muscles" to drive the large upper canines into the prey.
 This technique was "more efficient than those of true cats".

-Biology

 The similarity in all these unrelated families involves the convergent evolution of the saber-like canines as a hunting adaptation.
 Meehan et al. note that it took around 8 million years for a new type of saber-toothed cat to fill the niche of an extinct predecessor in a similar ecological role; this has happened at least four times with different families of animals developing this adaptation.
 Although the adaptation of the saber-like canines made these creatures successful, it seems that the shift to obligate carnivorism, along with co-evolution with large prey animals, led the saber-toothed cats of each time period to extinction.
 As per Van Valkenburgh, the adaptations that made saber-toothed cats successful also made the creatures vulnerable to extinction.
 In her example, trends toward an increase in size, along with greater specialization, acted as a "macro-evolutionary ratchet": when large prey became scarce or extinct, these creatures would be unable to adapt to smaller prey or consume other sources of food, and would be unable to reduce their size so as to need less food.

-More recently, it has been suggested that Thylacosmilus differed radically from its placental counterparts in possessing differently shaped canines and lacking incisors.
+Janis et al. (2020) has been suggested that Thylacosmilus differed radically from its placental counterparts in possessing differently shaped canines and lacking incisors.
 This suggests that it was not ecologically analogous to other saber-teeth and possibly an entrail specialist.
 Another study has found that other saber toothed species similarly had diverse lifestyles and that superficial anatomical similarities obscure them.

-Phylogeny of feliform saber-tooths

-The following cladogram shows the relationships between the feliform saber-tooths, including the Nimravidae, Barbourofelidae and Machairodontinae.
-Saber-toothed groups are marked with background colors.